workshopdemos/zowe-integration/Integration.md

 <img style="height: 100px" src='./assets/sysview-tile.png'>
 </br></br>

 Click on the tile to drilldown to the API documentation.
-You can verify the service is confiugured properly by trying out some endpoint.
-Select endpoint, click **Try it out**, fill in parameters if needed and click **Execute** button below
+You can verify the service is confiugured properly by trying out some endpoint.</br> Select endpoint, click **Try it out**, fill in parameters if needed and click **Execute** button below

 <img style="height: 100px" src='./assets/sysview-endpoint.png'>
 </br></br>